TerraFirmaRescue/TerraFirma-Rescue-Modpack/README.md

 ---

-## Background Story:
+## Background Story

-***After countless hours, we reached the target galaxy-Terrafirma B. What wakes me up is not the call of my teammates.
-It was a harsh alarm.
-I looked aside, a glass was inserted in the chest of my teammate, and I heard him say in a mosquito-like voice: "Come on, this ship is about to crash.
-I have the key to the escape bin and the company's technology guide .
-I hope you can live well. " Then he closed his eyes forever, and I laid his body flat on the ground and took his key and guide.
-Sit on the escape cabin and come to this unknown world.
-This is my story. --- Alexander Steve II***
+**After countless hours, we reached the target planetary system, Terrafirma B. What woke me up was not the call of my teammates but a harsh alarm.
+I looked at my side: a glass piece was inserted in the chest of my teammate who was murmuring in a mosquito-like voice: "Be fast - this ship is about to crash.
+I have the key to the escape shuttle and the Gregtech Intergalactical Co.,Ltd.'s technology guide.
+I hope you can live well...".
+Then, he closed his eyes forever.
+Laid his body flat on the floor and taken his key and guide, I entered the escape shuttle and arrived at this unknown world of mystery.
+This is my story.

+***exerpted from The Memoir of Alexander Steve II

 ## What is Terra Firma Rescue?